 He is board member International Geography Union (IGU) Commission on Tourism and Leisure and Global Change.
 Joseph’s research draws from trans disciplinary perspectives especially human geography, cultural anthropology and political economy, especially in the Asia-Pacific region.

-As a former practitioner and practicing consultant and analyst, he is focused on research to practice with an emphasis on resilience building, sustainability and social justice in tourism.
+As a former practitioner and practicing consultant/analyst, he is focused on research to practice, emphasising resilience building, sustainability and social justice in tourism.

-With Alan Lew, he has recently published 'Tourism Resilience and Adaptation to Environmental Change' and 'Tourism Resilience and Sustainability: Adapting to Social, Political and Economic Change' (both 2018) with Routledge.
-Joseph has published in Annals of Tourism Research; Journal of Heritage Tourism; Tourism Analysis; Tourism Development & Planning, Tourism Management Perspectives; SHIMA: International Journal of Research into Island Cultures and Pacific Economic Bulletin and forthcoming in Asia and Pacific Policy Studies; Journal of China Travel Research; Asian Journal of Tourism Research; Hospitality & Society; Journal of Sustainable Tourism and Tourism Geographies.
+With Alan Lew, he published 'Tourism Resilience and Adaptation to Environmental Change' and 'Tourism Resilience and Sustainability: Adapting to Social, Political and Economic Change' (2018) with Routledge.
+Joseph has published in Annals of Tourism Research; Journal of Heritage Tourism; Tourism Analysis; Tourism Development & Planning, Tourism Management Perspectives; SHIMA: International Journal of Research into Island Cultures, Pacific Economic Bulletin, Asia and Pacific Policy Studies; Asian Journal of Tourism Research; Hospitality & Society; Journal of Sustainable Tourism and Tourism Geographies, among others.